 So, always demand an official certification from the medical transport company, and if you are in doubt, contact the relevant authorities to make an independent verification.

 A legitimate and certified medical transport company will have its company name, amongst other relevant details, boldly printed on all their vehicles.
-On the other hand, if a company uses generic vehicles that are unmarked or not correctly marked as a medical vehicle, be sure to pick it up as a warning sign.
+On the other hand, if a company uses generic vehicles that are unmarked or not correctly marked as medical vehicles, be sure to pick them up as a warning sign.

 If their fleet of vehicles is not uniform, do not have a bold inscription of the name of the company, address, and contact information, then steer clear of such a medical transport company.